alecksejo/active-directory-home-lab/README.md

 - `HR_Access` — access to HR resources
 - `ITSupport` — role based permissions for IT support staff

 *Custom OUs sorted to the top automatically using udnerscore prefix at the start.
-Each one serves a specific administrative purpose. automatically using underscore prefixes.*
+Each one serves a specific administrative purpose.*

 ![AD Structure](Screenshots/01-aduc.png)